mithali-m/olympics-dbt-airflow-pipeline/README.md

 ## Project Overview

 This project ingests historical Olympic athlete data, transforms it into a star schema data warehouse, and serves it through an interactive web application.
-The entire pipeline is orchestrated by Apache Airflow and runs automatically on a weekly schedule.
+The entire pipeline is orchestrated by Apache Airflow and runs automatically on a daily schedule.

 ```
 CSV Dataset